CareyShupe/Projects/README.md

-This is my first try with Git.
+This is my first using Git and first Github Project.
+I published this project directly from visual studio code.